charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 The screen flickers one last time.
 It’s the Zillow page.
 But the house is different.
 The windows are broken.
 The yard is a patch of gray dirt.
 The price tag is spinning: 1 million.
 2 million.
 5 million.

-The dream is glitching.
+The snake is eating the house.

 Maya slams the laptop onto the concrete.

 *Crack.*

 The screen shatters into a thousand shards of black glass.
 The blue light dies.
 The strobe light stops.
+The Ouroboros breaks.

 Maya pulls the earbuds out of her ears.
 She drops them into the puddle of oily water at her feet.

 The silence is absolute.
 It is heavy.
 It is terrifying.

 She stands in the dark.
-She has no Tier-1 status.
+She has no Elite status.
 She has no 0% credit line.
 She has no garden.

 She reaches into her pocket and pulls out her phone.
 She doesn't unlock it.
-She doesn't check the notifications.
+She powers it down.

 She walks toward the street.
 Toward the sound of the highway.
 Toward the smell of diesel.